 Some people love painting and others, well, not so much.
 If you’re the latter then fear not, because you can get a painter to do all of the endless rolling and cutting in for you.

 If minimalism is so not your thing, embrace your inner maximalist with a quirky living room like this one.
-Go all out with colour and statement pieces like this pink velvet lounge and square marble coffee table.
-But make sure you ground your choices with a more neutral shade of paint.
 The sleek grey with blue undertones as pictured below is perfect for this space.
-It brings another dimension to the room while softening the bold pink.
+It brings another dimension to the room while softening all the dark elements.